bigBagBoogy/NFT-creation/README.md

 the link you get out of that is what I now fill in manually in the contracts/BasicNft.sol. + don't forget to change the name and token-name!!!
+# new! +++ adding the URI as a variable... +++
+The way to ad the URI without hardcoding it is through arguments in the deploy script.
+Add the variable above the "log-line" and then add this as an argument to the constructor (below the "log-line")
 - added script in package.json "sepolia".  it will do: yarn hardhat deploy --network sepolia   if you type: yarn sepolia deploying to goerli does't work too well anymore: "Done in 1567.13s."